-The fair value of the Series A Biohaven Preferred Shares as of December 31, 2021 and 2020 was calculated using probability-adjusted discounted cash flow calculations incorporating Level 3 fair value measurements and inputs, including estimated risk-adjusted discount rates and the probability of a change of control event occurring during the investment term, which would result in accelerated payments and redemptions.
-Assessing the probability that there will be a change of control event over a four-year time period and developing a risk-adjusted discount rate requires significant judgement.
-Our estimate of a risk adjusted discount rate of 9.5% and 8.3% as of December 31, 2021 and 2020, respectively, could reasonably be different than the discount rate selected by a market participant in the event of a sale of the Series A Biohaven Preferred Shares, which would mean that the estimated fair value could be significantly higher or lower.
+The Series A Biohaven Preferred Shares were redeemed following Pfizer's acquisition of Biohaven in October 2022.
+The fair value of the Series A Biohaven Preferred Shares as of December 31, 2021 was calculated using probability-adjusted discounted cash flow calculations incorporating Level 3 fair value measurements and inputs, including estimated risk-adjusted discount rates and the probability of a change of control event occurring during the investment term, which results in accelerated payments and redemptions.
+Assessing the probability that there will be a change of control event over a four-year time period and developing a risk-adjusted discount rate require significant judgement.
+Our estimate of a risk adjusted discount rate of 9.5% as of December 31, 2021 could reasonably be different than the discount rate selected by a market participant in the event of a sale of the Series A Biohaven Preferred Shares, which would mean that the estimated fair value could be significantly higher or lower.